 How long has the Muslim Brotherhood been operational inside the United States?

-Since the early 60s when uh you're telling me that the Muslim Brotherhood has been operating in the United States since the 1960s.
+Since the early 60s, when you're telling me that the Muslim Brotherhood has been operating in the United States since the 1960s.

-That's that's a that's a scale of problem that maybe we don't quite understand yet.
+That's a scale of problem that maybe we don't quite understand yet.

-Well that's why the deletion of the information in the system that I talk about so much is so important.
+Well, that's why their deletion of the information in the system that I talk about so much is so important.

-It explains a lot about what happened right after 911 where you know we all of a sudden hear you know nonsensical terms coming out of political leadership on both parties that basically shut down the strategic intelligence process for the war am I right?
+Explains a lot about what happened right after 9-11, where we all of a sudden hear nonsensical terms coming out of political leadership on both parties that basically shut down the strategic intelligence process for the war.

 What does that mean for this movement?